dineshvkumarv/DevOps-project/README.md

     }
 }
 Screenshots
-You can find the project screenshots here:
+View the screenshots of the project setup here:
 Project Screenshots